 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-This LCD backlight TV was brought to me with the...
+This TV was brought from my neighborhood with the complaint...

 This Bush model tv was brought to me by a...

 This is a sad story of a costly and lovely...